 ll pets are kept in a climate-controlled area of the airline's cargo offices until all of the people and luggage have been loaded on the plane.
 Pets are then driven out in climate-controlled vehicles and boarded on the plane, which means they are never sitting out on the tarmac waiting.

 When the plane lands, the pets are the first ones off the plane and driven back to the climate-controlled area at the pet cargo offices.

 Myth: The pet cargo hold is not pressurized.

 In most large "wide-bodied" aircraft, the pressure is the exact same as it is in the cabin above.

-Unless you are planning on driving your pet, or having a friend drive your pet, it is safer and faster to send your pet by air than it is to have a ground transportation company drive them.
-Long distance ground transportation can be more distressing on a pet than flying, and also more dangerous, merely by the amount of time it takes and the stopping/starting/bathroom breaks involved.
+Unless you are planning on driving your pet or having a friend drive your pet, it is safer and faster to send your pet by air than it is to have a ground transportation company drive them.
+Long distance ground transportation can be more distressing for a pet than flying, and also more potentially complex and even dangerous due to the amount of time it takes and the stopping/starting/bathroom breaks involved.

 - Tranquilizers suppress the respiratory system, which makes it hard for a pet to cope with the changes in altitude and temperature.
 This is particularly true in "snub nosed" breeds.